 What are radar detectors, and why do you need one?

 A radar device is a gadget designed to be used by motorists while they are driving.
 It picks up on radar signals – such as those emitted by a traffic cop’s speed tracker.
 By detecting these radar guns early, motorists can slow down in good time – and avoid a ticket!
+Then they will be activated or make beeping sound so that drivers get alert.

 Not only will a radar detector save you money in speeding fines, but it also serves as a handy reminder about speeding in general.
 Many radar detectors also have a radar blocking feature, which masks the vehicle, or a signal jammer to prevent accurate readings.
 However, while radar detection devices are not illegal and can be freely used in any commercial or private vehicle, the law is less lenient over signal jammers.

-It is important to note that radar detectors are not legal in Washington or Virginia.
+QUICK NOTE: Radar detectors are not legal in Washington or Virginia.

 Today’s radar detectors use laser technology to pick up radar signals, although the old-style machines which use radio frequencies are also still available.
 Some also use GPS technology to provide information about static traffic patrols or fixed cameras.